jmanero/qrly/README.md

 Qrly
 ====
-A highly extensible buffer/queue with properly implemented asynchronicity
+A highly extensible buffer/queue with properly implemented asynchronicity.
+Based, in part, upon the inner-workings of `queue` in the `async` library.

 ### tl;dr; Usage
 Qlry implements a simple asynchronous loop with both buffer and queue semantics.